Updated July 13, 2023

 - Calculation of Net Income: The final task is to add our operating income to the non-operating items.
 The result is the bottom line of our net income statement for the period.

 Example of Multi-Step Income Statement

 An example of the multi-step income statement is attached as an Excel file where we start with the sales turnover of $200,000 and arrive at a gross profit of $150,000 by deducting the cost of gold sold off the value of $50,000.
 The total operating expense of the business stands at $19,000, and thus to arrive at the operating income, we deduct the operating expense from the gross profit to arrive at a value of $131,000.
 The total non-operating values are added, bringing us to an estimated $33,000.
 Finally, to arrive at the net income, we add the operating and non-operating income to arrive at the value of $164,000.

 The components of a multi-step income statement are as follows:

 - Operating Head – Gross Profit: This is the first section of the income statement and is obtained by deducting the cost of goods sold from net sales.
-It represents how much profit is earned by the company in the process of producing or selling its goods and services.
+It represents how much profit the company earns in producing or selling its goods and services.

-- Operating Head: Selling & Administrative Expense: These gets captures in the second phase of the income statement.
-Selling expenses are the cost incurred to sell the product to customers and shall also include advertising expenses.
-Admin expenses are indirect expenses which are related to the selling of goods and services and will include the salary and rental expenses.
-The addition of both gives the operating expense, and when we deduct the same from the gross profit, we arrive at the operating income.
+- Operating Head: Selling & Administrative Expense: These are captured in the income statement’s second phase.
+Selling expenses are the cost incurred to sell the product to customers and include advertising expenses.
+Admin expenses are indirect expenses related to selling goods and services, including salary and rental expenses.
+Adding both gives the operating expense and when we deduct the same from the gross profit, we arrive at the operating income.